Candied Sweet Potatoes Biscuits

 Do you have something you remember that you wish you could make?
 Let me encourage you to do it.
 It only takes practice.
 Perfection never happens at the first take.
 Be patient with your cooking skills and believe in yourself.
 I took a chance making candied sweet potatoes biscuits and they turned out wonderfully, so take some kitchen chances.
 I’d love to hear about them.

-- 1 cup cold candied sweet potatoes
+- 1 cup cold candied sweet potatoes (see notes)

 - 2 cups soft wheat flour (all purpose Lilly White)

 - 1 teaspoon salt

 - Put flour in bowl.
 I make my biscuits in a wide bottomed wooden bowl.

 - Add baking powder, salt, sugar.

 - Add in butter, mixing with hands or cut in with a pastry cutter.

 - Mash sweet potatoes.

 - Add in sweet potatoes, mix with a wooden spoon or your hands.